-Table No 4: Norms &Standards for Tertiary Student Boarding House regulation located in Urban & Rural Areas Norms Standards Source Boarding-House occupants have the right to a safe living environment i) The safety, security and structure of the building is to be in accordance with the National Building Regulations. ii) An approved Site Development Plan and to the satisfaction of the Chief Planner and Municipal Manager as defined in this Policy document. iii) Approved building plan as is defined in this Policy document and showing; a. the numbers of rooms to be used for family occupation; b. the rooms for tenants occupation; c. number of people per room needs to be limited to one person in a single room of 8 2 metres and limited to two people in a double room of a minimum size of 142 metres d. other required ablution , social, educational, infrastructure, cooking and dining areas need to be shown in accordance with the National Building Regulations and SANS of 2011.
+Table No 4: Norms & Standards for Tertiary Student Boarding House regulation Norms Standards Source Boarding-House occupants have the right to a safe living environment i) The safety, security and structure of the building is to be in accordance with the National Building Regulations. ii) An approved Site Development Plan and to the satisfaction of the Chief Planner and Municipal Manager as defined in this Policy document. iii) Approved building plan as is defined in this Policy document and showing: a. the numbers of rooms to be used for family occupation; b. the rooms for tenants occupation; c. number of people per room needs to be limited to one person in a single room of 8 metres and limited to two people in a double room of a minimum size of 14 metres d. other required ablution , social, educational, infrastructure, cooking and dining areas need to be shown in accordance with the National Building Regulations and SANS of 2011.
 Provision for student villages within university grounds is an essential component of this Policy so that i.
 Safe access is secured through fingerprint identity and digital recording of registered and legitimate students as occurs at DUT. ii. sound NASFAS management of funding though private sector agencies for suitability and viability of student village access for the poor and disadvantaged student body iii.
-Boarding houses off campus dedicated to safe accommodation for women students and workers and catering for the needs of their children in accordance with the Children's Act No 38 of 2005 which stipulates that child's right to a safe living environment and protection from maltreatment, abuse, neglect, degradation, discrimination, exploitation and any other physical, emotional or moral harm or hazards environment iv. the establishment of a high level, Ministerial Management committee comprising the MEC's, The Msunduzi Municipal Manager, Tertiary Institutions Strategic Planning and Finance Office, the Private Sector Student accommodation specialists, designers and implementers , Student Representatives and the Senior Planning and Management team of Msunduzi Municipality in order to Intervene in Norm: The South African Constitution Act No. 108 of 1996; Standards: National Building Regulations & Building Standards Amendment Act No 49 of 1995, The National Building Regulations (South African National Standard [SANS] 2011, to further promote accessibility for persons with disabilities (Part S: Facilities for persons and any amendments thereto.
-Public participation and public sector developers comments Children's Act No 38 of 2005 Department of Education: Regulations relating to Minimum Norms and Standards for Public Infrastructure, 2013, p7; Msunduzi Municipal Public Health By-laws of 2015; , Universal Access Policy, Towards a barrierfree Society S.A Human Rights Commission 2002.
-Standards: Msunduzi Municipal Public Health By-laws of 2015; Municipal Public Health By-laws of 2015; the student accommodation crisis and: - forge a rapid and sustainable solution to its current impasse. - implement state of the art student accommodation villages in Msunduzi that are accessible to all students irrespective of their financial paucity and high levels of distress; and to - implement at least three student villages by the end of November 2018.
-Standards: Student Housing at Public Universities of 2015, Government Gazette No 897 a) 1 basin per 4 student residents, 1 shower cubicle per 7 students, 1 lavatory per 5 student residents. shower & lavatory cubicles must be designed for privacy (i.e., no communal showers or toilets)
+Boarding houses off campus dedicated to safe accommodation for women students and workers and catering for the needs of their children in accordance with the Children's Act No 38 of 2005 which stipulates that child's right to a safe living environment and protection from maltreatment, abuse, neglect, degradation, discrimination, exploitation and any other physical, emotional or moral harm or hazards environment iv. the establishment of a high level, Ministerial Managernet committee comprising the MEC's, The Msunduzi Municipal Manager, Tertiary Institutions Strategic Planning and Finance Office, the Private Sector Student accommodation specialists, designers and implementers , Student Representatives and the Norm: The South African Constitution Act No. 108 of 1996; Standards: National Building Regulations &amp; Building Regulations &amp; Building Regulations (South African National Standard [SANS] 2011, to further promote accessibility for persons with disabilities (Part S: Facilities for persons and any amendments thereto.
+Public participation and public sector developers comments Children's Act No 38 of 2005 Department of Education: Regulations relating to Minimum Norms and Standards for Public Infrastructure, 2013, p7; Msunduzi Municipal Public Health By-laws of 2015; , Universal Access Policy, Towards a barrier-free Society S.A Human Rights Commission 2002.
+Standards: Msunduzi Municipal Public Health By-laws of 2015; Standards: Student Housing at Public Universities of 2015, Government Gazette No 897